 PRINCIPLES/ RECOMMENDATIONS YES / NO / NOT APPLICABLE COMMENTARY 4.4.
-In order to coordinate the activities of the company's collegial bodies and ensure effective decision-making process, the chairs of the company's collegial supervision and management bodies should mutually agree on the dates and agendas of the meetings and close cooperate in resolving other matters related to corporate governance.
-Meetings of the company's supervisory board should be open to members of the management board, particularly in such cases where issues concerning the removal of the management board NOT APPLICABLE responsibility members, their remuneration are discussed.
+In order to coordinate the activities of the company's collegial bodies and ensure NOT APPLICABLE effective decision-making process, the chairs of the company's collegial supervision and management bodies should mutually agree on the dates and agendas of the meetings and close cooperate in resolving other matters related to corporate governance.
+Meetings of the company's supervisory board should be open to members of the management board, particularly in such cases where issues concerning the removal of the management board members, their responsibility or remuneration are discussed.

-Principle 5: Nomination, remuneration and audit committees
+Principle 5 : Nomination, remuneration and audit committees